-Retirement planning, whether that’s starting the process or putting the finishing touches on a plan, is best done in partnership with a financial advisor.
+Retirement planning, whether that’s starting the process or putting the finishing touches on a plan, can be made easier with the help of a financial advisor.

 Average Retirement Income